apache/nuttx/Documentation/guides/nestedinterrupts.rst

    atomic in any case.

-**NOTE 1**: The ARMv7-M could also be configured to use separate MSP and PSP stacks with the interupt processing using the MSP stack and the tasks all using the PSP stacks.
+**NOTE 1**: The ARMv7-M could also be configured to use separate MSP and PSP stacks with the interrupt processing using the MSP stack and the tasks all using the PSP stacks.
 This is not compatible with certain parts of the existing design and would be more effort, but could result in a better solution.